SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-• LG OLED evo C6: The C6’s OLED panel achieves perfect black levels and an infinite contrast ratio, as each of its 8.3 million pixels can turn off completely, eliminating light bleed.
-This delivers stunning depth in dark scenes, ideal for watching films like Rafiki or The Dark Knight in dimly lit Kenyan homes during evening movie nights.
+• LG OLED C4: The C4’s OLED panel delivers perfect black levels and a near-infinite contrast ratio, as each pixel can turn off completely, eliminating light bleed.
+This results in exceptional depth and detail in dark scenes, making it ideal for cinematic viewing in dark rooms.
+Its MLA technology enhances brightness without compromising contrast.

-Winner: LG C6 for its perfect blacks and infinite contrast, ideal for dark-room cinematic viewing.
+Winner: LG C4 for its superior contrast and black levels, perfect for dark-room viewing and cinematic experiences.

 Brightness